Preparing a Distinguished Teaching Award Dossier

 - How have teaching activities contributed to the intellectual growth of the students, the candidate, and the unit?

-The statement should be between five and eight pages, double-spaced.
+The statement is to be between five and eight pages, double-spaced.

 While the committee appreciates the opinions of a candidate's students, colleagues and supervisors, it usually values these opinions in direct proportion to their spontaneity.
 Thus, candidates should keep in mind that the committee finds the views of students most informative when the students are least aware that these views may affect their teachers' chances of receiving an important award.

 Nominations that do not result in an award may be resubmitted in subsequent years.
-New supporting evidence may be included in resubmitted dossiers.
+New supporting evidence may be included in resubmitted dossiers in response to committee feedback.